KapilYadav-dev/Phasher/README.md

 ## Important Note ✍️
 Choose your threasold for your image as per your usecase. <br>
-For a standard one, we use 75 % threasold that mean's above its image are similar.
+For a standard one, we use 75 % threasold that means above its image are similar.
 ## ✍️ Author

 👤 **mrkaydev**